Port of Pittsburgh

 The Port of Pittsburgh is a vast river traffic region in southwestern Pennsylvania.
-It spans a twelve-county area including Allegheny, Armstrong, Beaver, Blair, Butler, Clarion, Fayette, Greene, Indiana, Lawrence, Washington, and Westmoreland Counties.
-It encompasses essentially all 200 miles of commercially navigable waterways in southwestern Pennsylvania, including the three major rivers in this region: the Allegheny, the Monongahela, and the Ohio.
+It spans a thirteen-county area including Allegheny, Armstrong, Beaver, Blair, Butler, Cambria, Clarion, Fayette, Greene, Indiana, Lawrence, Washington, and Westmoreland Counties.

+It encompasses more than 200 miles of commercially navigable waterways in southwestern Pennsylvania, including the three major rivers in this region: the Allegheny, the Monongahela, and the Ohio.
 These waterways are made navigable by a system of seventeen locks and dams.
-The Port of Pittsburgh supports over 200 river terminals and barge industry service suppliers, including privately owned public river terminals.
+The Port of Pittsburgh supports nearly 200 river terminals and barge industry service suppliers, including privately owned public river terminals.
 The port complex is served by the CSX and Norfolk Southern railroads and by four interstate highways.
 The Port of Pittsburgh Commission acts as a comprehensive service for shippers and industries seeking information on the river system.

 Unlike the Port of Miami, for example, the Port of Pittsburgh does not refer to a specific geographic location but to the broader geographical context under which the Pittsburgh port industry conducts its broad scope of activity.